-GEOG 387 Urban Issues Seminar
+GEOG 387 Urban Issues Senior Seminar

-A geographical approach to the study of urban problems.
-The course is designed to provide the opportunity for in-depth analysis of selected issues.
-Each seminar will focus on one aspect of the city (e.g. gentrifiation/renewal the urban ghetto, suburbanization).
+This senior seminar course is designed to provide the opportunity for in-depth analysis of selected urban issues.
+Each seminar will focus on one aspect of the city (e.g. gentrification/renewal of the central city, suburbanization, sustainability).
+Students will also gain an understanding of the nature and breadth of this Geography subdiscipline and will investigate opportunities for future study and/or professional careers.
+Restricted to Geography majors with Senior Standing.
 Prerequisites: GEOG 201 or GEOG 377 or SOCL 217.
-Geography major or permission of instructor.
 Credits: 3(3-0).
-Not offered on a regular basis
+Offered every Fall.